 It is very important to arrive on time.
-If you are late, you are likely to miss your appointment entirely.
 As a courtesy, call the office if you are running late.
-Make sure to give yourself plenty of time to travel to the office to account for security lines into the building.
+Make sure to give yourself plenty of time to travel to the office, and account for security lines into the building.
+Additional information to help you navigate the U.S. Capitol is included in the appendices of the document.